whitecube/php-prices/README.md

 All amounts are represented in **the smallest currency unit** (eg. cents).

-You can set this basic value by instanciating the Price directly with the desired `Money\Money` instance:
+You can set this basic value by instantiating the Price directly with the desired `Money\Money` instance:

 ```php
 use Whitecube\Price\Price;